About the Collections

-The Library's published collection, both print and electronic formats, is superbly complemented by an extensive collection of some 250,000 archival items.
-The Archives is comprised not only of administrative records and official Academy documents, but also an abundance of scientific and personal unpublished materials derived from the collections of scientists and others associated with the Academy.
-The Archives houses a wide diversity of media including manuscript correspondence, field notebooks, personal diaries, and many photographic formats.
-Throughout the years a tradition of gifts and bequests to the Library and Archives has resulted in the acquisition of incredible collections bequeathed by people with an Academy connection.
+The Library's published collections, both print and electronic formats, is superbly complemented by an extensive collection of some 250,000 archival items.
+The Archives is comprised not only of administrative records and official Academy documents, but also an abundance of unpublished scientific and personal materials derived from the collections of scientists and others associated with the Academy.
+The Archives houses a wide variety of media including manuscript correspondence, field notebooks, personal diaries, and many photographic formats.
+Throughout the years, a tradition of gifts and bequests to the Library and Archives has resulted in the acquisition of incredible collections bequeathed by people with an Academy connection.
 As a result the Archives art collection is impressive, including oil portraits (many displayed in the Reading Room) together with numerous original sketches and illustrations prepared for inclusion in scientific publications.
 We also have archival materials from such celebrities as John James Audubon, Charles Darwin, Ernest Hemingway, Thomas Jefferson and Alexander Wilson.
-Artifacts such as a life mask of Audubon, and copperplates used in the printing of Audubon's and Wilson's works are also part of the Archives collection.
+Intriguing artifacts such as a life mask of Audubon, and copperplates used in the printing of Audubon's and Wilson's works are housed in the Archives collection.

 Go to Academy Archives for more information on archival finding aids, guides and archival services.

-The Library is a treasure house of magnificent illustrated volumes on natural sciences, from the pre-Linnean classics of Gesner, Aldrovandi and Catesby (published before 1750) through the great bird books of Gould, Audubon, Elliot, and Wilson and the floras of Redoute, Sowerby, and the Bauers, to the 20th century masters of wildlife art, F.L.
+The Library is a treasure trove of magnificent illustrated volumes on natural sciences, from the pre-Linnean classics of Gesner, Aldrovandi and Catesby (published before 1750) through the great bird books of Gould, Audubon, Elliot, and Wilson, from the flora of Redoute, Sowerby, and the Bauers, to the 20th century masters of wildlife art, F.L.
 Jaques, L.A.
 Fuertes, and Terence Shortt.
-The richness of these printed works is equaled and complemented by the original sketches and paintings in the manuscript collections.
-The 1849/1850 watercolors of the American Southwest by Edward and Richard Kern, Alexander Lawson's 19th century scrapbooks of original drawings and engravings, and a 17th century album of insect paintings by the English naturalist Alexander Marshal are among the highlights of the manuscript collection.
+The richness of these printed works is wonderfully complemented by the original sketches and paintings in the Archives collection.
+The 1849/1850 watercolors of the American Southwest by Edward and Richard Kern, Alexander Lawson's 19th century scrapbooks of original drawings and engravings, and a 17th century album of insect paintings by the English naturalist Alexander Marshal are among the highlights of the Archives collection.